 During the summer period temperatures increase and it has an influence on the well-being and performance of your pigs.

-- Increase the energy concentration in the feed so the pigs achieve the same energy uptake with less feed intake
+- Increase the concentration in the feed so that the animals can achieve the same energy intake with less feed.